highcharts/highcharts/docs/dashboards/custom-component.md

 The DataConnector is registered on the `load` that is why we need to execute and await the `super.load()` method first to make sure that the DataConnector is registered.
 An important part is that the `load` method is `async` because we need to wait for the data to be fetched and processed.

-When the data is ready, the `getTotalRevenue` method is used to calculate the total revenue from the data fetched from the DataConnector.
+When the data is ready, the `getTotalRevenue` method is used to calculate the total revenue.
 The `getElementsFromString` method is used to parse the HTML string into the AST-like object.
 The `render` method is used to render the component on the dashboard.

 ```js
 const { ComponentRegistry } = Dashboards,